UMM-CSci-3601-F17/sage-team-cheezit/LABTASKS.md

 the data is displayed.
 You have to use Angular's filtering at least a little bit.
 Make note of why you choose to do things the way you did.

+### Remember to test!

+- Your project should have a tests, and should have working TravisCI integration.

+>Interestingly enough, though, there won't be much _more_ to test in this lab than there
+>was in Lab #2 due the the fact that we're not _really_ adding more "business logic",
+>we're just changing how we display the JSON we get back from the server.
+>
+>So: don't freak out over trying to add more tests, just make sure that what little code
+>you have is written in a testable way, and has some tests.